This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Picaridin and Pregnancy?

 Infants and children under the age of two should not use Picaridin.
-Cover infants under mosquitos nets.
+Cover infants under mosquito nets.

 Summary of Picaridin